MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **event_type** - tells us the type of performance event that caused a performance issue to help us detect issues related to a specific type.

 - **extra_params** - A developer can add additional parameters here to help give us more details about what could be causing this performance issue, i.e. when did this action start and end, etc.

+- **profiling_summary** - provides information about the group of tasks, the number of tasks and the average time for those groups to help understand potential regressions in specific areas when loading the app

 - **total_time_elapsed** - Tells us how long the performance event took to help us understand the severity of the performance issue